pvangoor/eqf_vio/README.md

 # EqF VIO (Equivariant Filter for Visual Inertial Odometry)

 This repository contains an implementation of an Equivariant Filter (EqF) for Visual Inertial Odometry (VIO).
+Please check the wiki for instructions on how to install the project as a ROS node or as a standalone executable.

 ## Dependencies